Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

                         CRIT threshold for per-disk I/O latency (await) in milliseconds, averaged over the last `--count` runs. await is the average time a read or write took to complete.
+Ignored on Windows.
 Use this to catch a disk that is effectively hung (sustained latency of seconds), not a merely busy one.
 Supports Nagios ranges.
 Disabled by default.
   --await-warning AWAIT_WARN
                         WARN threshold for per-disk I/O latency (await) in milliseconds, averaged over the last `--count` runs. await is the average time a read or write took to complete.
+Ignored on Windows.
 A good value depends on the storage (an SSD is well below a millisecond, a busy HDD can sustain tens of milliseconds), so set it to what is abnormal for your disks.
 Supports Nagios ranges.
 Disabled by default.
   --count COUNT         Number of consecutive checks the threshold must be
                         exceeded before alerting.
 Default: 5 --include-unmounted   Also monitor block devices that have no mounted